scalastyle/scalastyle.github.com/rules-dev.markdown

 ### Example configuration
 <pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.DeprecatedJavaChecker&quot; level=&quot;warning&quot;&gt;&lt;/check&gt;</pre>
+### org.scalastyle.scalariform.EmptyClassChecker - If a class/trait has no members, the braces are unnecessary

+ * id - empty.class
+ * description - If a class/trait has no members, the braces are unnecessary
+ * class - org.scalastyle.scalariform.EmptyClassChecker
+ * default level - WarningLevel

+#### Justification
+If a class / trait has no members, then braces are unnecessary, and can be removed.

+#### Parameters
+No parameters

+### Example configuration
+<pre>&lt;check enabled=&quot;true&quot; class=&quot;org.scalastyle.scalariform.EmptyClassChecker&quot; level=&quot;warning&quot;&gt;&lt;/check&gt;</pre>
 ### org.scalastyle.scalariform.EqualsHashCodeChecker - Check that if a class implements either equals or hashCode, it should implement the other

  * id - equals.hash.code